The next big smart home innovation is right under Amazon's nose

-2019 was a big year for Alexa.
-Amazon released a half dozen major Echo speakers and displays, filling out its roster of voice-driven products considerably.
+Amazon released a slew of new Alexa-enabled devices in 2019 -- a half dozen major Echo speakers and displays, filling out its roster of voice-driven products considerably.
 Amazon's voice assistant also continued to mature, adding creative new abilities like Alexa Guard and a Food Network Kitchen app.
-And yet, the question many of us covering the tech industry increasingly feel bouncing around in the back of our minds is, "What's the next real innovation?"
+And yet, as we move into the second half of 2020 without a major smart home update from Amazon yet this year -- and as the tech giant approaches its annual Alexa Live developer conference this week -- the big question is, "What's the next real innovation?"

 Despite all the new products from Amazon and the reworked smart home platform from Google, 2019 ultimately felt like an iterative year.
 Everything was improved, but no major new concepts were introduced.
 We've had voice assistants since 2011, smart speakers since 2014, smart displays since 2015 and smart home integration since long before all of those.
 So what's the next big invention?
 Augmented or virtual reality?
 A voice-driven application environment?